 \section{Conclusions}

 In this paper, we propose a new method for video-to-video translation.
-Our method removes the need of additional networks e.g. optical flow or temporal predictors to ensure temporal coherency between translated frames.
-We validated our method on a new challenging task, translating animation movies to their illustration versions.
-Our method achieved the best scores on FID and FWE metrics compared to current state-of-the-art methods.
-We conducted extensive ablations to analyze different parts of our model.
+Our method removes the requirement for additional networks (e.g. optical flow or temporal predictors) to ensure temporal coherency between translated frames.
+We validated our method on a new challenging task of translating animation movies to their illustration versions.
+Compared to current GAN based state-of-the-art methods, our method achieved the best scores on FID and KID metrics, and produced very competitive results on FWE and MSE metrics.
+We conducted extensive ablation experiments to analyze different parts of our model.